An environmental science degree equips you with essential skills that could lead to a job in the environment sector or a range of other occupations...

 Postgraduate courses may be aimed at developing knowledge of a particular specialist area or entering a sector, such as environmental health, where a postgraduate qualification is an essential requirement.

-Nearly 18% of environmental science graduates go on to undertake further study, with a further 7% combining work and study.
+Just over 17% of environmental science graduates go on to undertake further study, with approximately a further 4% combining work and study.

 For a detailed breakdown of what environmental, physical geographical and terrestrial sciences graduates are doing six months after graduation, see What Do Graduates Do?